datacamp-content/courses-introduction-to-shell/chapter1.md

 *** =instructions

-Copy the spring and summer data files into the `backup` directory.
+Copy the spring and summer data files into the `backup` directory *without* changing directory
+(i.e., run a single command from your home directory).

 *** =hint